From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

-Deb Bobek: Those kinds of breeds are rare in the adoption center setting, so if that’s what they’re looking for, it could be hard for us to make a match for them.
-Adopting then comes down to timing, if we get a rare breed of animal into the adoption center, most likely we will receive hundreds of applications.
+Deb Bobek: Those kinds of breeds are rare in the adoption center setting, so if that’s what they’re looking for, it could be hard for us to match them.
+Adopting then comes down to timing; if we get a rare breed of animal into the adoption center, most likely, we will receive hundreds of applications.
 We work through those inquiries based on the date and time received and the likelihood of a good match.
 My best advice is that if a person has their heart set on a purebred animal, then they either have to be very patient and keep checking our website, or they can do their research to find a reputable local breeder.

 How should a new owner prepare to bring their pet home after adoption?

 Deb Bobek: A new owner would need the basics (for example, food, litter boxes, and X-pens), depending on the type of pet they adopt.
 Before leaving the shelter, we ensure all adopted animals are appropriately spayed/neutered and get their necessary vaccines.
 By doing this, owners don’t need to see a veterinarian immediately.
 We don’t encourage bringing your new pet to a vet immediately unless there is an immediate medical need; it’s best to avoid anything that may be stressful for the animal.
 It’s a good idea to let your new pet settle in and get used to their new environment before introducing any potentially stressful interactions.